Changing Agriculture in a Changing Climate: Exploring Farmers’ Responses to Climate Change via Multispecies Ethnography

 (Green) Infrastructure in Oregon

-Lily is a Financial Analyst Intern with the Natural Infrastructure Initiative at the World Resources Institute (WRI).
-She is researching the relationship between resilient water utilities and environmental health.
+Lily was a Financial Analyst Intern with the Natural Infrastructure Initiative at the World Resources Institute (WRI).
+She researched the relationship between resilient water utilities and environmental health.
 Read more…

 Forest Collaboratives and Habitat Connectivity in the Northern Rockies

-Laura is a Conservation Connect Fellow at the National Forest Foundation (NFF) and a U.S. Media and Storytelling Intern at the Yellowstone to Yukon Conservation Initiative (Y2Y).
-Based in Missoula, MT, she is coordinating and facilitating forest collaboratives in the Beaverhead-Deerlodge and Idaho Panhandle National Forests with NFF.
+Laura was a Conservation Connect Fellow at the National Forest Foundation (NFF) and a U.S. Media and Storytelling Intern at the Yellowstone to Yukon Conservation Initiative (Y2Y).
+Based in Missoula, MT, she coordinated and facilitated forest collaboratives in the Beaverhead-Deerlodge and Idaho Panhandle National Forests with NFF.
 Read more…

 Impact of land use change policies on carbon sequestration capacity of natural and working lands in the US Climate Alliance western states